TWSummer/RedditSmarter/README.md

 In addition to the webpack entry file, the following scripts will be created for this project:

+post_grabber.js: Will handle making calls to the Reddit API, storing posts in an array, and calling analyze to parse the array

+analyze.js: Will take in an array of posts and parse it into separate sets of values for each graph

+graph.js: Will handle rendering of each graph

 ### Implementation Timeline

 ##### Over the Weekend